hemant935/DESKTOP-ASSISSTANT/README.md

 ## Getting Started

-There are some Prerequisites for running these programs in any system.
+There are some Prerequisites to run these programs in any windows machine.
+- Python 3 or above.
+- Any IDE to run python programs.

 ### Please follow the given steps for installation